This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 That being said, many people do see results with this massage tool reporting positive results.

-Dr. Berg’s self-massage tool comes with a 30-day satisfaction guarantee so you could try it out and get a refund if it doesn’t work for you.
+Dr. Berg’s self-massage tool comes with a 30-day satisfaction guarantee so you can try it out and get a refund if it doesn’t work.

 Helps relieve chronic headaches, lower back pain, neck pain